NFL Betting Guide: How & Where to Bet on the National Football League in 2026

 Every team does not excel at home, and some teams can lay an egg at home in unexpected situations.
 Overall, however, homefield advantage is often valuable for NFL teams.

-Therefore, bettors should look out for notable betting trends and follow NFL standings to help determine which NFL game lines they should target.
+Therefore, bettors should look out for notable betting trends and follow NFL standings to help determine lines they should target.

 Travel Fatigue

-Scheduling may be different across different sports and competitions, but travel fatigue is a universal thing, whether it’s the NFL, NBA, NHL, and even MLB.
+Scheduling may be different across different sports and competitions, but travel fatigue is a universal consideration.
+In the NFL, most teams will face at least one quick turnaround during the season.

-Keeping a close eye on the schedule is important because of the NFL’s flex scheduling.
-What is flex scheduling?
-Flex scheduling allows the NFL to move games around to ensure that attractive and important matchups get the spotlight they should.
+Closely following the schedule matters because of the NFL's flex scheduling.
+Flex scheduling allows the NFL to move games to spotlight attractive and important matchups.
+It can even impact Monday Night Football and Thursday Night Football games.

-So, when late November and December roll around, we recommend keeping a close eye on the NFL schedule to identify possible spots to take advantage of.
+So, when late November and December roll around, closely track the NFL schedule and any potential changes to identify possible spots to take advantage of or avoid.

 Stay on Top of NFL Trends, Stats, and Standings

-No matter what you are betting on, it is important to do your research and stay on top of key information.
+No matter what you are betting on, do your research and stay on top of key information.

-You don’t have to know a sport from top to bottom to be able to bet on it, but good research helps with making the most informed betting decisions possible.
+Must you know a sport from top to bottom to bet on it?
+No, but good knowledge and research help with making well-informed bets.

-When it comes to NFL betting research, keeping up with the latest stats, results, standings, and injury/personnel news is extremely helpful.
+When it comes to NFL betting research, follow the latest stats, results, standings, and injury/personnel news.

-For example, perhaps a team’s offense has recently struggled without its starting running back, who has missed the last three games with a wrist injury.
-However, he looks slated to return just in time for a matchup against one of the league’s worst run defenses.
-With that information in mind, you may bet on that player’s rushing yards props or bet on him and his team to cover the spread.
+For example, a team's offense has recently struggled without a star running back who has missed three games with an injury.
+However, he is returning for a matchup against one of the league's worst run defenses.
+As a result, you may bet on that player's rushing yards prop or on his team to cover the spread.

 Shop for the Best NFL Betting Lines

-Using multiple sportsbooks and/or odds comparison resources (such as our NFL odds page) helps with finding the best value for your bets.
+Using multiple sportsbooks and/or odds comparison resources (such as our NFL odds page) helps with finding the best NFL betting value.
+Getting the best value can benefit your bankroll both immediately and long term.

-If one sportsbook has moneyline odds of +150 for the Cincinnati Bengals to defeat the Baltimore Ravens on the road and a different sportsbook has +180 moneyline odds for the Bengals to defeat the Ravens, the +180 odds are the best move.
-If you bet $100 on +150 and $100 on +180, a winning bet on will give you $30 more with +180 than if you bet the +150 odds.
+If one sportsbook has moneyline odds of +150 for the Bengals to defeat the Ravens on the road and a different sportsbook has +180 moneyline odds for the same bet, the +180 odds are the best move because of a higher potential profit.

 Should You Bet Early or Late?

 Because of how infrequently NFL teams play relative to MLB, the NBA, and the NHL, bettors have more time between games to figure out their bets.
-And even before one week of NFL action is in the books, odds are already out for the following week’s games.
+And even before one week of NFL action wraps up, sportsbooks have released odds for the following week's games.

-But should you lock in your bets early?
-Or is it better to wait until closer to kickoff time?
+But should you lock in your bets early or wait until closer to kickoff?

-Over the course of a week, a lot of line movement may take place, especially if injuries are a factor.
-If the injury status of a key player or a few key players is up in the air and won’t be certain until late in the week, it may be worthwhile to hold off on locking any bets in until the news is definitive one way or the other.
+Significant line movement may occur during the week, especially with injuries in mind.
+If the status of a key player or a few key players won't be certain until late in the week, consider holding off on locking in any bets.

-Some bettors like to bet on early NFL odds, then, depending on the line movement, make another bet later in the week, either on the same side or as a hedge.
-Hedging your bets or middling your bets in the right spots can help you mitigate your potential losses or even come out ahead, depending on what you are betting on.
+Some bettors like to bet early, then, depending on the line movement, make another bet on the same side or other side later in the week.
+Hedging your bets or middling your bets in the right spots can help you mitigate your potential losses or even come out ahead.

 Consider Fading the NFL Betting Public